Skip to content

 From a king to his mistress

 Legend has it that a silver, heart-shaped locket at Moseley Old Hall in Staffordshire was a present from Charles II to one of his mistresses.
-Dating to around 1660, it bears a portrait of the king and is engraved with the words, ‘Cvpid's dart posses yovr hart’.
-Charles hid in a priest hole at the hall in 1651 after his defeat at the battle of Worcester.
+Dating to around 1660, the locket contains a portrait of the king and is engraved with the words, ‘Cvpid's dart posses yovr hart’.

 A mother's gift